Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Alzheimer’s disease is a brain illness that can happen in older adults.
+Alzheimer disease is a brain illness that can happen usually in older adults, but it can also happen as early as age 40.
 It is the most common cause of dementia.
 It is a progressive disease.
 This means it gets worse over time.

-Doctors don’t fully understand what causes Alzheimer’s disease.
+Healthcare providers don’t fully understand what causes Alzheimer disease.
 But they think these may be some of the causes:

 Age and family history

 The disease causes changes in behavior and thinking known as dementia.
 The symptoms include:

 Problems communicating with others

 No single test is able to diagnose Alzheimer disease.
 Instead healthcare providers use a series of tests to rule out other health conditions.
 The tests may include:

 A complete medical history.
 This may include questions about overall health and past health problems.
 The healthcare provider may ask how well the person can do daily tasks.
 The healthcare provider may ask family or close friends about any changes in behavior or personality.

 Mental status test.
 This is a test of memory, problem solving, attention, counting, and language.